buttercup/buttercup-desktop/README.md

 Please check [buttercup-core](https://github.com/perry-mitchell/buttercup-core) for more information on Buttercup’s core module.

+## Encryption & Format
+Buttercup uses a delta-system to manage archive changes and save conflicts.
+The archive, upon saving, is encrypted with AES 256bit CBC mode with a SHA256 HMAC.
+Encryption is performed once the password has been salted and prepared with PBKDF2 at 1000 iterations.

+Because security with password storage is of the utmost importance, Buttercup will remain in alpha/beta release mode until some level of professional scrutiny has occurred.
+It is completely possible that security-related changes will occur, but this is inevitable and we handle every question and criticism with great care when it comes to the safety of using our software.

 ## Installing
 You can install a release of Buttercup by checking out the [releases page](https://github.com/buttercup-pw/buttercup/releases).